params

 ---|---|

-params.new(id,name) | Create a parameter from scratch (not typical, but useful to have) |
+params.new(id, name) | Create a parameter from scratch (not typical, but useful to have) |

-params:add_separator(name) | Create a horizontal line with a title in the parameters menu to demarcate a section of controls (users can press K3 if selected to jump through separators) |
+params:add_separator(id, name) | Create a horizontal line with a title in the parameters menu to demarcate a section of controls (users can press K3 on any selected separator to jump through the menu’s additional separators) |

-params:add_group(name,n) | Group n controls under name , to help collapse parameter menu navigation.
+params:add_group(id, name, n) | Group n controls under name , to help collapse parameter menu navigation.
 Note that groups cannot be made within groups (no nesting). |

 params:add(args) | Create a parameter by passing an argument table |